 Intervention Order: Is That It or Can I Change It?

-An IVO applicant can be the Police, anyone who has suffered from abuse, or anyone who is concerned about their safety and well-being, such as a child who may hear or witness abuse.
+An IVO applicant can be the Police, anyone who has suffered from abuse, or anyone concerned about their safety and well-being, such as a child who may hear or witness abuse.

-On 25 November 2017, laws were introduced across Australia to ensure that all IVOs that are domestic violence-related will be nationally recognised and enforceable.
+On 25 November 2017, laws were introduced across Australia to ensure that all domestic violence-related IVOs will be nationally recognised and enforceable.
+This means the IVO will apply wherever the protected person is in Australia, regardless of which Court issued the order.

-An IVO can be issued by the Police (which will become effective as soon as the defendant is notified of the existence of the order) without the need for the defendant to attend court first.
+The Police can issue an IVO, and it becomes effective as soon as the defendant is notified of the order, without the need for the defendant to attend Court first.

 Private & Interim Intervention Orders

-Initially, the Court will usually make an interim IVO, which will ordinarily require the defendant to appear in Court (usually within approximately 8 days of the date of the interim IVO) for the Court to decide if the Order should be confirmed (ongoing) or revoked.
+Initially, the Court will usually make an interim IVO.
+The defendant will then be required to appear in Court (generally within about 8 days of the interim order being made) so the Court can decide whether to confirm (make ongoing) or revoke the order.

 Breach of Intervention Order in South Australia